What is behavioral segmentation?

 How happy are your customers?

 Customers’ needs, wants, and experiences change in real-time as they progress through their purchase journey.
 The traditional Net Promoter Score alone doesn’t really cut it anymore as it doesn’t reach all customers, and there’s too much unmonitored between-survey time.
 Real-time behavioral data is a much more accurate and reliable measure of customer satisfaction.

 7. Customer loyalty

 Which customers are the most loyal?

-The most loyal customers are your most valuable.
+The most loyal customers are your most valuable as they spend the most time connected with your brand.
 They are: